 6. Treat Osteoporosis And Osteoarthritis

 Aging affects every single part of us, one of the worst being the bones.
 When walking itself might be painful, doing high-intensity exercises can lead to cartilage degeneration, even more so in those already at a risk of osteoarthritis or osteoporosis.
 So take it easy and walk.
-Do it every day, even if slowly and for short distances, to keep knees strong and healthy without overexerting them.11 If you’re osteoarthritic, walking barefoot might help reduce the load on the joints.12 However, always discuss it with your doctor before opting to do so.
+Do it every day, even if you can only do it slowly and for short distances – to keep your knees strong and healthy without overexerting them.11 If you’re osteoarthritic, walking barefoot might help reduce the load on the joints.12 However, always discuss it with your doctor before opting to do so.

 7. Manage The Side Effects Of Cancer Therapy

-Whether you’re going through cancer therapy or have already done so, you’ll be low on stamina.
-Walking is usually the first step toward getting fit for cancer patients and survivors.
-Start slow and do not tire yourself.
+Whether you’re going through cancer therapy or have already done so, you’re bound to notice a significant reduction in your stamina levels.
+For cancer patients and survivors, walking is usually the first step toward restoring the body’s overall fitness.
+Just be sure to start slow and adjust your walking time and pace in small increments so as not to tire yourself.
 Be persistent and you’ll gradually see your stamina coming back.
 Walking also helps deal with the symptoms of radiation therapy and improves your physical strength.13

 Planning to get into the fitness route for the first time in life?
 Fast-paced or high-intensity exercises will tire you quickly.
-So start with a manageable brisk walk, gradually increase the pace, and soon your body will stop complaining about all the extra work.14
+Instead, try starting with a manageable brisk walk and then gradually increasing your pace.
+Your body will soon stop complaining about all the extra work.14

 9. Boost Creativity

-Staring at your laptop screen blankly and just can’t get your brain going?
+Staring at your laptop screen blankly and just can’t seem to get your brain going?
 Walking will wake up your mind.
 According to research, walking stimulates your creativity twice as much as sitting would.
-And the surrounding environment is not what enhances your thought process but the action of walking.
-So just take a quick stroll around your workspace or get some fresh air for a few minutes; see how you can brainstorm better.15
+The surrounding environment doesn’t really matter; just the act of walking itself does plenty to enhance your thought process.
+So take a quick stroll around your workspace or get some fresh air for a few minutes; you’ll be surprised to see how well you perform at that brainstorming session!15

 10. Speed Up Recovery

 Walking is your best bet if you’re recovering from joint issues, lower back pain, or any form of injury.
 Brisk walking is a moderate-intensity exercise that increases heart rate and stimulates blood circulation.
-Your pace should be comfortable for the entire body, especially the area of pain.
-The walk should be a therapy for your pain area and not cause further damage.
-So go slow or faster accordingly.
+Keep in mind that your walk is meant to be therapeutic and not cause you further damage.
+Therefore, be mindful of your pace and your body’s pain points – and go slower or faster accordingly.

 11. Clear The Mind And Reduce Stress

 When stressed, staying put indoors without any fresh air or nothing else to think about can make you more tensed.
-Take a stroll and focus on the things around you.
-Or go for a brisk walk and concentrate on your body.
-Distracting yourself is the best way to clear your mind and steer you away from stressors.
+In such a situation, you could either choose to take a stroll and focus on the things around you or go for a brisk walk and concentrate on your body.
+Distracting yourself is the best way to clear your mind and steer yourself away from stressors.
 If you can find a garden or a park, walk on the grass.
 This can have almost a massage-like feel and de-stress your mind.

 As you get used to walking, you can even learn to meditate while walking to calm your mind.
 You do this by seeing things around you but not reacting and just being aware of each of your body parts and your mind.